SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Related Work

 \subsection{Coarse-to-Fine Hierarchical Localization}

-To balance search scope with localization precision, the coarse-to-fine two-stage strategy has become the prevailing paradigm~\cite{he2024leveraging}.
+To balance search scope with localization precision, the coarse-to-fine two-stage strategy has become a widely adopted solution for UAV geo-localization~\cite{he2024leveraging}.
 Typical frameworks, such as AirGeoNet~\cite{meng2024airgeonet} and AnyVisLoc~\cite{ye2025exploring}, adopt a modular coupling design: candidate satellite patches are first retrieved, followed by fine coordinate solving within these regions using local feature matching or semantic alignment.
 For instance, Meng et al.~\cite{meng2024airgeonet} achieved robust 3-DOF pose estimation by performing dense convolutional matching between aerial features and rasterized 2D semantic maps.
 Furthermore, Ye et al.~\cite{ye2025exploring} established a unified benchmark integrating image retrieval, pixel-level matching, and Digital Surface Model (DSM)-based Perspective-n-Point (PnP) solving.
 However, existing two-stage methods often suffer from a disjoint design.
-The coarse and fine stages typically rely on independent feature extractors, leading to doubled space consumption and computational redundancy.
+The coarse and fine stages typically rely on independent feature extractors, leading to doubled memory consumption and computational redundancy.